Last article update: October 9th, 2021 (09:45 pm)

-West Marine developed it’s own cleaner.
+West Marine developed its own cleaner.

 It is priced well, but I found it isn’t as effective as Star Brite.
 Don’t really have anything else to say about it.

-Homemade cleaning solution
+Homemade inflatable boat cleaning solution

-If you want to save a few dollars or don’t have a pro cleaning solution with you, you can make your own homemade inflatable boat cleaner.
+If you want to save a few dollars or don’t have a professional cleaning solution with you, you can make your own homemade inflatable boat cleaner.
 This will not be as effective as the specially formulated cleaning agents above, but will work on lighter stains and dirt patches.

 What NOT to use for cleaning your boat